 - Persisting students include all young people who did not earn their high school diploma within four years but remained actively enrolled in school for at least one semester during their fifth or sixth years of high school.
 They are represented by green sections in the graph and, although their proportions have declined since 2002, they still represent a significant share of students: Almost a fifth (19 percent) of first-time freshmen in 2010 went on to become persisting students.

 As one might imagine, persisting students are not only a large group (numbering over 12,000 among the 2010 9th grade cohort), they are also a vulnerable population.
-As our forthcoming brief will describe, drawing on interviews with persisting students and further analyses of administrative data, persisting students have dealt with an array of challenges that have limited their capacity to graduate from high school on time.
-The brief will examine students’ experiences and pathways through the system, the supports they found helpful, and their eventual outcomes—tackling some (but not all) of the big questions outlined below.
+As our brief describes, drawing on interviews with persisting students and further analyses of administrative data, persisting students have dealt with an array of challenges that have limited their capacity to graduate from high school on time.
+The brief examines students’ experiences and pathways through the system, the supports they found helpful, and their eventual outcomes—tackling some (but not all) of the big questions outlined below.

 - What are the characteristics of persisting students, and which high schools do they attend?
 Are certain types of students more or less likely to become persisters?